SU-SWS/saa_alumni/doc/adr/0002-edge-protection-for-protected-pages.md

 The known paths of protected content have been added to Netlify.toml for where and when the edge function should validate the cookie.

+# Alternatives

+Instead of using an HTTP header to do the redirect, the login callback function could return HTML and do a meta tag redirect.
+This would work around the issue of the dropped Strict cookie on the redirect to the final destination but we've decided to go with the LAX cookie instead.

 ## Consequences

 * Redirect to auth should be faster